status-im/nimbus-eth1/fluffy/docs/content_seeding.md

 ./build/content_verifier
 ```

-## Seeding block data into the Portal network
+### Downloading & seeding block data into the Portal network

 1. Set-up access to an Ethereum JSON-RPC endpoint (e.g. local geth instance)
 that can serve the data.